wday0507/DarkPool-OrderBook-Simulator/README.md

 - A list of darkpool ask orders
 - A dictionary of all orders (active and inactive)

-Visisble and darkpool orders are separated in this way because I assume visible orders always try and match with visible orders before darkpool orders (ditto for darkpool orders).
-The orderbook lists store:
- - order id (for unique identification)
+Visible and dark pool orders are separated to reflect the assumption that:
+- Visible orders prioritize matching against visible orders.
+- Dark pool orders prioritize matching against dark pool orders.

+Each order stored in the book contains:
+- Order ID (unique identification of orders)
- - price (so orders can be sorted by price)
+- Price (for sorting orders by price)
- - time (if orders have the same price, they must respect the FIFO principle)
+- Timestamp (for FIFO ordering at equal prices)

-These are the order attributes that are essential for placing orders in the book correctly.
-The dictionary of all orders is accessed to obtain other attributes such as quantity, expirty time, order_type, etc...
+The dictionary of all orders is accessed to obtain other attributes such as quantity, expiry time, order type, etc...

-The Orderbook class has 16 separate functions to process specific order types.
-2 sides, 4 order types, 2 visiblity options -> 16.

-Each of the 16 functions works differently, but they all contain the same core logic:
+There are 16 order matching functions to handle different combinations of:
+- 2 sides (Bid/Ask)
+- 4 order types (Market, Limit, FOK, IOC)
+- 2 visibility levels (Visible, Darkpool)

+Each function follows a general pattern:
-1/ match order with opposing side orders from the visible book (for visisble orders, vice versa for darkpool orders) 2/ if part of the order is not filled, match with opposing side of the darkpool book (for visisble orders, vice versa for darkpool orders)
+1/ Attempt to match the order with the opposing side of the visible book (or dark pool book, depending on order visibility).
+2/ If the order is not filled, attempt to match with the opposing side of the darkpool book (or vice versa).
-3/ if part of the order is not filled, add it to the orderbook
+3/ If still unfilled, add the remaining order to the book.

-Some unique features of the matching logic include (but is not limited to):
+Some unique features of individual matching functions include (but is not limited to):
 - Visisble market orders -> track slipapge to measure market liquidity
 - Limit orders -> only match with prices equal to or better than the order price
-- FOK orders -> calcualte the sum of availble asks (for bid orders) that are available to match with before proceeding
+- FOK orders -> calculate availble matchable volume before processing the order to ensure full fill

 ### **test_orderbook**
 This file test the logic of all 16 matching functions.
 Specifically it tests: